SilenZcience/cat_win/ARGUMENTS.md

 If a Line only contains a hexadecimal Number this Parameter will append the equivalent Value in Binary, Octal and Decimal.
 Negative Numbers are allowed.
 Numbers are allowed to start with the Prefix 0x.
-When using the uppercase Variant (--HEX) the Numbers will not include their Prefixes like 0x, 0b or 0o.
+When using the uppercase Variant (--HEX) the Numbers will not include their Prefixes (like 0x, 0b or 0o).

 ```console
 > catw test.txt --hex